ahmedessamdev/Aljazeera-RSS/README.md

 <li>Number of items to show</li>
 <li>Change RSS link (Incase aljazeera changed their RSS url)</li>
 </ol>
-The feed is cached for 10min for better preformance<br>
+The feed is cached for 10min for better performance<br>
 If you want to add your own css, create a css file, name it custom.css and put it in the plugin folder<br>
 I will post the link to the wordpress plugins directory as soon as I register it with wordpress.